How ConsumerAffairs uses cookies

 PickupPlease

-PickupPlease is a donation pickup program available in 15 states.
-The organization provides free donation pickup, which helps support several different charities: Vietnam Veterans of America, Veterans’ Voice of America, Special Olympics Texas, Teen Challenge of Southern California and Clean International.
+PickupPlease is a dedicated donation collection program available in 15 states.
+The organization provides free donation pickup services through an online scheduling portal.
+The program directly benefits several charities, including the Vietnam Veterans of America, Veterans’ Voice of America, Special Olympics Texas, Teen Challenge of Southern California and Clean International.

 The Salvation Army